 Adobe Lightroom is a newer addition to the Photoshop trifecta: Bridge, Photoshop, and Lightroom.
 If you deal with lots of photos, Lightroom will become your best friend.
 While Photoshop deals with photo manipulation, Lightroom focuses on photography’s darkroom qualities, such as quick exposure correction, presets, lights and shadows, and overall color correction.
+There’s a reason the pros say “lighting is everything!” and the best place to become a master is with the Adobe Lightroom Free Trial.

 As mentioned before, you can think of Lightroom as your digital darkroom.
 If you’ve ever taken a photography class, you might be familiar with film development.
 There are shadows to push and pull, cropping decisions to make, and general exposure regulation.